The Importance of G.I. Joe Accessories for Collectors

 Rocket launchers & bazookas

-Knives, swords (especially for ninjas like Snake Eyes and Storm Shadow)
+Knives and swords (especially for ninjas like Snake Eyes and Storm Shadow)

 🎒 Gear & Equipment